Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: The Lipschitz, arc and curve metrics on the Teichm uller space of the one-holed torus

+As previously discussed in section~\ref{s:thumetforbordered}, \cite[Corollary~1.12]{GK} show that $L'\equiv K$ for a version $L'$ of the Lipschitz metric that infimizes Lipschitz constants over a greater class of maps than homeomorphisms.
+This, combined with Thurston's result that $L\equiv K$ for finite-area complete hyperbolic surfaces (without borders) raises the hypothesis that perhaps $L\equiv K$ still holds true over the Teichm\"uller space of bordered hyperbolic surfaces.
+We resolve this in the affirmative for $\mathcal{T}(S_{1,1},b)$ by adapting Thurston's proof in the case of surfaces without boundary, which relies fundamentally upon \cite[Theorem~8.2]{Thurston1986} and \cite[Theorem~8.4]{Thurston1986}.
+We start with the following definition, which is a correction of the definition taken from \cite[paragraph before Theorem~8.2]{Thurston1986}:

-\begin{definition}[ratio-maximizing laminations] Given a pair of marked hyperbolic metrics $h_0,h_1$ in $\mathcal{T}(S,b)$, we say that a geodesic lamination $\lambda$ is \emph{ratio-maximizing} if there is a $k$-Lipschitz homeomorphism, where $k:=e^{K(h_0,h_1)}$, from a neighborhood of $\lambda$ in $(S,h_0)$ to a neighborhood of $\lambda$ in $(S,h_1)$, in the correct homotopy class. \end{definition}
+\begin{definition}[Ratio-maximizing laminations] Given a pair of marked hyperbolic metrics $h_0,h_1$ in $\mathcal{T}(S,b)$, we say that a (non-necessarily measured) geodesic lamination $\lambda$ is \emph{ratio-maximizing} if there exists a Lipschitz homeomorphism with optimal (i.e. minimal) Lipschitz constant $k=e^{K(h_0,h_1)}$, mapping from a neighborhood of $\lambda$ in $(S,h_0)$ to a neighborhood of $\lambda$ in $(S,h_1)$, which is in the correct homotopy class.
+Moreover, we require that such an optimal Lipschitz homeomorphism necessarily takes the (geodesic realisation of) leaves of $\lambda$ in $(S,h_0)$ to the corresponding (geodesic realisation of) leaves of $\lambda$ in $(S,h_1)$, locally stretching tangent vectors along each leaf of $\lambda$ by a factor of $k$. \end{definition}

-We already know from \cite[Proposition~4.1 or Theorem~8.1]{Thurston1986} that such a neighborhood map exists if $\lambda$ is contained in the support of the projective measured lamination maximizing $K$.
-Thurston's insightful observation is that the notion of a ``(length-)ratio-maximizing'' lamination can be extended to (non-necessarily measured) geodesic laminations containing isolated bi-infinite geodesic leaves provided that one requires also that an immediate neighborhood of the lamination be mapped across so as to preserve the optimal Lipschitz constant.
-Fortunately, the proofs for \cite[Theorems~8.2 and 8.4]{Thurston1986} hold true in our context.
+We already know from \cite[Proposition~4.1 or Theorem~8.1]{Thurston1986} that such a neighborhood map exists if $\lambda$ is contained in the support of a projective measured lamination maximizing $K$.\footnote{This measured lamination is unique when $S=S_{1,1}$.} Thurston's insightful observation is that his notion of ``(length-)ratio-maximizing'' laminations can be extended to chain recurrent (non-necessarily measured) geodesic laminations containing isolated bi-infinite geodesic leaves provided that one requires also that a neighborhood of the lamination be mapped across so as to preserve the optimal Lipschitz constant.
+Fortunately, the proofs for \cite[Theorems~8.2 and 8.4]{Thurston1986} hold in our context, and thus we conclude: